- What is a BTU?

 2- The gas inlet pressure is too low.

 Solution : The lack of sufficient gas pressure may keep the burner from lighting up.
-A certified technician can measure the inlet gas pressure at adjust it according to the requirements on the certification label located at the back of the stove.
+A certified technician can measure the inlet gas pressure and adjust it according to the requirements on the certification label located at the back of the stove.

 3- The blue wire between the “TH” and “TP-TH” ports may be missing, or the connections for the wall thermostat or remote control options may be defective (this applies to “millivolt” valves only).
 In addition, the wire linking the thermopile to the “TP-TH” and “TP” ports may not be properly connected.